Analysis of Scale-Variant Robust Kernel Optimization for Non-linear Least Squares Problems: Scale-variant Robust Kernel Optimization

 \section{Scale-variant Robust Kernel Optimization}

-Algorithm \ref{alg1} has been shown to work well for LiDAR Simultaneous Localiztion and Mapping (SLAM) in the presence of dynamic objects as well as bundle adjustment~\cite{chebrolu2021adaptive}.
+Algorithm \ref{alg1} has been shown to work well for LiDAR Simultaneous Localization and Mapping (SLAM) in the presence of dynamic objects as well as bundle adjustment~\cite{chebrolu2021adaptive}.
 However, manually setting the scale parameter $c$ is difficult and is often done by trial and error.
-In this work, finding a way to learn $c$ along with $x$, $\alpha$ is considered for the purpose of yielding further improvements in such situations.
-To that end, a slightly different variation of the probability distribution $\hat{P}$ is proposed.
+In this paper, we consider finding a way to learn $c$ along with $x$, and $\alpha$ for the purpose of yielding further improvements in such situations.
+To that end, a slightly different variation of the probability distribution $\hat{P}$ is proposed as shown in Eqs. \ref{eq:Phat} and \ref{eq:rohat}.

 Similar to the shifted cost above, the cost corresponding to this distribution is obtained by taking the negative log-likelihood